Amarillo Public Health continues to release weekly COVID-19 hospitalization report

 AMARILLO, Texas (KAMR/KCIT) — The city of Amarillo released its weekly report on COVID-19 hospitalizations, deaths and vaccination rates Friday morning.

-According to the data, 70 people are currently hospitalized for COVID-19 in the Amarillo area, the same number reported in last week’s hospitalization report.
-Out of the total currently hospitalized, 80% of the patients are unvaccinated.
+According to the data, 95 people are currently hospitalized for COVID-19 in the Amarillo area.
+Out of the total currently hospitalized, 85.3% of the patients are unvaccinated.

 Other incoming updates for Friday afternoon are expected to include the daily COVID-19 report card.
 MyHighPlains.com will also update on COVID-19 numbers in local school districts.